RobotMermaid/portfolio-iro/about.md

 I come from a production background which I was good at and tried to go back to but my heart now belongs to Ruby.

-I’ve been learning programming over the past 4 years taking the time to dive deeply into the fundamental concepts of programming and exploring the command line, web requests, node, responsive theory, jQuery, Wordpress, Angular ...
+I’ve been learning programming over the past 4 years, taking the time to dive deeply into the fundamental concepts of programming and exploring the command line, web requests, node, responsive theory, jQuery, Wordpress, Angular ...
 I have the skills and training needed to help develop and maintain software programs and to make improvements that will enhance functionality.
 I have outstanding problem solving skills with the ability to work with technical and abstract concepts efficiently.
 I also have solid knowledge of JavaScript, Ruby on Rails HTML and CSS.
 A good understanding of back-end development best practices and hands-on software troubleshooting experience.
 I pay close attention to details and I have the ability to stay focused on the task at hand for long periods to get the job done.
 I love diving into code and figuring out what makes it tick.
 I’ve been attending conferences and meet-ups at every chance to see what is new such as React and get to know the community.
 I am hungry to learn more (everything?)

-Lately I am fascinated by the incorporation of technology in every day life.
-The Internet of Things is now a mundane part of our lives and I want to be part of that integration.
+Lately I am fascinated by the assimilation of technology in every day life.
+The Internet of Things is now part of our lives and I want to be part of that integration.
 I want to bridge the gap between software and people.
 When I get more time I intend to dive into electronics (Arduinos & LEDs).
-My fun thing to do is SVG animations in css.
+My fun thing to do is SVG animations in css or getting LEDs to shine on command.

 #### Me in a nutshell: